pretix/pretix-docs/docs/topics/event-series.md

 ### Editing dates in the event series

+Navigate to :navpath:Your event series → :fa3-calendar: Dates:.
-Click on “Dates” in the left navigation menu of your event.
-This page shows you the list of currently existing event dates and allows you to create, edit, clone and delete them.
+This page displays the list of currently existing event dates and allows you to create, edit, clone and delete them.
+In order to create a single new date for this event series, click :btn-icon:fa3-plus: Create a new date:.

+In order to create several new dates for this event series, click :btn-icon:fa3-plus: Create many new dates:.

 If “Dates” is missing from the navigation menu, you have insufficient permission or your event has not been set up as an event series and you need to create a new event.